At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 What vaccinations does a puppy need?

-Usually owners worry not only about when to vaccinate puppies, but also about which vaccines are required.
-Each region has its own list of infectious diseases, from which it is imperative to protect your beloved pet.
+Typically, owners worry not only about when their puppies should be vaccinated, but also about which vaccines are required.
+Each region has its own list of infectious diseases from which it is imperative to protect your beloved pet.

-When the pet is one year old, a comprehensive vaccination should be carried out.
+When your pet turns one year old, you should undergo a comprehensive vaccination.

-However, there are several ailments, vaccination against which is mandatory in all corners of our country.
+However, there are several ailments for which vaccination against is mandatory in all parts of our country.

 2. Distemper is an infectious disease that also causes death.
 The vaccine is easily tolerated by the puppy, but in rare cases it can cause lethargy and loss of appetite.
 The illness goes away without medical attention within 2-3 days.